Aditi-Ethiraj14/MindWell/README.md

 - Session-based authentication with secure password hashing
 - Protected routes and user context management

+### Chat Integration
+- Integration with n8n chatbot at custom webhook URL
+- Opens in popup window to avoid CORS restrictions
+- Emergency notification in case of triggered inputs to concerned authorities via Discord.

+### Telegram Mood Check-in and Response (Agentic AI via n8n)
+- Sends mood check-in messages every 6 hours via Telegram
+- Analyzes user replies using AI to detect sentiment
+- Responds with tailored suggestions and prompts to log in or chat with their AI buddy in-app

 ### Mental Health Activities
 - Breathing exercises with auto-completion
 - Activity timer with point rewards